Dr. Patrick Kinlaw, Superintendent of Schools

 Nyah Hamlett, Assistant Superintendent for Instructional Support

 Nyah Hamlett joined the Division Leadership Team in July of 2014 after serving for two years as the Director of Exceptional Education and another four years as an exceptional education coordinator then specialist.
 Nyah has served as a special education teacher at both the middle and high school level in Virginia Beach City Public Schools, where she began her teaching career.
 She has also worked as a Title I Reading Specialist and Coach at Lakeside Elementary School in Henrico County Public Schools.
 Nyah has a Bachelor’s degree in Speech-Language Pathology and Audiology, dual Master’s degrees in Reading and Administration and Supervision with a Post Master’s Professional Teaching license with endorsements in Learning Disabilities, K-12 Reading Specialist, and Administration and Supervision.
 She is currently a doctoral candidate at The College of William and Mary.
 As the Assistant Superintendent for Instructional Support, Nyah supervises and supports Exceptional Education (special education and gifted education), to include Response to Intervention and ESL and World Languages, School Improvement and Professional Development, Foundational Learning and Family Engagement (Pre-School, Title I, and Family Engagement), Student Support and Disciplinary Review, School Counseling, School Social Work, and School Psychology.
-Nyah is married with two children and lives in Henrico County.
+Nyah is married with three children and lives in Henrico County.

 Bill Bowen, Assistant Superintendent for Finance & Administration